Conduct Policies and Administrative Procedures

 (h) Misconduct that is a violation of the University drug policy.

-1. A decision reached by the Hearing Board, or a sanction imposed by a Hearing Officer, may be appealed by the respondent(s) or complainant(s) to an Appellate Board or Appellate Officer within two (2) work days after the written hearing decision is ready for distribution.
-Such appeals shall be in writing and shall be delivered to the Office of Conduct and Mediation.
+1. A decision reached by the Hearing Board\ or Hearing Officer a sanction imposed by a Hearing Officer, may be appealed by the respondent(s) or complainant(s) to an Appellate Board or Appellate Officer within two business days after the written hearing decision is distributed Such appeals shall be in writing and shall be delivered to the Office of Community Standards.

 2. Except as required to explain the basis of new evidence, an appeal shall be limited to review of the verbatim record of the initial hearing and supporting documents for one or more of the following purposes:

 b.
-To determine whether the decision reached regarding the respondent was based on substantial evidence, that is, whether the facts in the case were sufficient to establish that a violation of the Student Code of Conduct occurred.
+Preponderance of Evidence: To determine whether the decision reached regarding the respondent was based on a preponderance of evidence, that is, whether the facts in the case were sufficient to establish that it is more probable than not that a violation of the Student Code of Conduct occurred.

 c.
-To determine whether the sanction(s) imposed was appropriate for those cases that resulted in probation, eviction, residential expulsion, suspension and/or dismissal.
+Sanction: To determine whether the sanction(s) imposed was appropriate for those cases that resulted in probation, eviction, residential expulsion, suspension and/or dismissal.
 The Appellate Board or Appellate Officer shall not increase the sanction(s) imposed by a Hearing Officer.
+In cases of misconduct that constitutes crimes of violence or non-forcible sex offenses, the Appellate Board or Appellate Officer in deciding any appeal, may increase the sanction(s) imposed by the Hearing Officer.

 d.
-To consider new evidence, sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such evidence and/or facts were not known to the person appealing at the time of the original hearing.
+New Evidence: To consider new evidence, sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such evidence and/or facts were not known to the person appealing at the time of the original hearing and could not reasonably have been discovered at the time of the hearing.

-3. If an appeal is upheld by the Appellate Board or Appellate Officer based on new evidence or procedural error, the case shall be remanded to the original Hearing Board or Hearing Officer for reopening of the hearing.
-If an appeal is upheld based on inappropriate sanction or lack of substantial evidence, the Appellate Board or Appellate Officer shall render the appropriate determination and/or sanction.
+3. If an appeal is granted by the Appellate Board or Appellate Officer based on new evidence or procedural error, the case shall be remanded to the original Hearing Board or Hearing Officer for reopening of the hearing.
+If an appeal is granted based on inappropriate sanction or lack of a preponderance of the evidence, the Appellate Board or Appellate Officer shall render the appropriate determination and/or sanction.

 F. Interim Restrictions

-In certain circumstances, the Vice President for Student and Academic Services, or a designee, may impose interim restrictions such as University suspension or residence hall eviction or relocation prior to the hearing before a judicial body.
+In certain circumstances, the Dean of Students or designee may impose interim restrictions such as University suspension or residence hall eviction or relocation prior to the hearing before a hearing body.
 Interim restrictions are effective immediately without prior notice.
 Interim restrictions for organizations include, but are not limited to, ceasing all activities, meetings, and/or events.

 1. Interim restrictions may be imposed only: